 Step 3: Learn about Cargo Bikes (by asking the right Qs)

-Now that you have a general sense of when to engage and when to disengage during your bike buying experience, here are some questions to be prepared to ask when you are inquiring about a new e-bike:
+You now have a general sense of when to engage and when to disengage during your bike buying experience.
+Here are some questions to be prepared to ask when you are inquiring about a new e-bike:

 Q: How much range does the battery have?

-This will tell you how far you can travel on one full charge of the battery and can give you insight into which bike will suit your cycling or commuting needs.
+This will tell you how far you can travel on one full charge of the battery.
+And it can give you insight into which bike will suit your cycling or commuting needs.

 Q: Is it pedal assist only or does it have throttle assist?